bhisaac/5eFP/5eFP-SRD.md

 ## Help

-Discard your action to Help.
-Until the beginning of your next turn, you lend aid to another creature in the completion of a task.
+Discard your action to Help a creature until the beginning of your next turn.
+You lend aid to another creature in the completion of a task.
 The creature you aid gains advantage on the next ability check it makes to perform the task you are helping with.

-~~Alternatively, you can gain advantage.~~
+Alternatively, you can aid a friendly creature in attacking a creature within your reach.
+You can feint, distract the target, or, in some other way, team up to make your ally’s attack more effective.
+If your ally attacks the target, the first attack roll is made with advantage.

 ## Hide